 Look for job vacancies at:

-The websites of major hotel groups, restaurant chains and contract catering companies will also advertise vacancies.
+The websites of major hotel groups, restaurant chains and contract catering companies also advertise vacancies.

 Professional development

 Training opportunities vary depending on where you work.
-A large chain restaurant or contract catering company will most likely provide you with structured training.
-Independent pubs or restaurants are more likely to offer you on-the-job training on a more informal basis.
+A large chain restaurant or contract catering company will usually provide you with structured training.
+Independent pubs or restaurants are more likely to offer on-the-job training on a more informal basis.

 - handling and storage of ingredients and stock rotation